Job protection during parental leave: A guide for NZ employers

 The "period of preference" explained

-If you determine an employee holds a key position that cannot be kept open:
+If you determine that an employee holds a key position that cannot be kept open:

-During this period, if any position becomes available that is substantially similar to their original role, you must offer it to them first
+During the period of preference, if any position becomes available that is substantially similar to their original role, you must offer it to them first.

 The offer must be made before considering other candidates

-The position must have terms and conditions that are no less favourable than their previous role
+The position must have terms and conditions that are no less favourable than those of their previous role, including:

 Documentation and communication requirements